Keeping Track of Your Health Information

 - Visit MyHealth Passport to create a personal, wallet-sized health information card.
 It gives new doctors or specialists a snapshot of your medical history.

 - Use your cell phone to keep track of important health information.

-- Use this Medical Transition Template to make a list of the clinics you attend at AB Children's Hospital and record what their plans are for your transfer of care.
+- Use this Pediatric Transfer Plan to make a list of the clinics you attend at AB Children's Hospital and record what their plans are for your transfer of care.